Required Practical 7 (AQA A Level Chemistry): Revision Note

 • This reaction can be used to investigate the effect of varying the concentration of the acid while keeping the temperature constant

-• However, in this case the gas hydrogen is too low in density so the mass change will be far too small to register on a laboratory balance
+• However, in this case, the gas hydrogen is too low in density, so the mass change will be far too small to register on a laboratory balance

-• Volume can be measured either by displacement of water into an inverted measuring cylinder or by using a gas syringe
+• Volume can be measured either by the displacement of water into an inverted measuring cylinder or by using a gas syringe

 The rate of reaction between magnesium and dilute hydrochloric acid can be measured using a gas syringe and stopwatch